framely/community/docs/reference/platform/testing.md

 ### Create a Test Case

-1. Click **Save Test Case** icon in the topbar to save a conversation as a test case.
+1. Click the **Save Test Case** icon in the topbar to save a conversation as a test case.

 ::: thumbnail
 ![save test case](/images/platform/testing/save_testcase.png)